dizhaung/ironvas_EventsToAMQP/README.md

 LICENSE
 =======
-ironvas is licensed under the [Apache License, Version 2.0] [5].
+ironvas EventsToAMQP is licensed under the [Apache License, Version 2.0] [5].

 Note
 ====

-ironvas is an experimental prototype and is not suitable for actual use.
+ironvas EventsToAMQP is an experimental prototype and is not suitable for actual use.
 The Scala code is not really idiomatic Scala, but some kind of learning-experiment.

 Feel free to fork/contribute.